david415/HoneyBadger_docs/source/index.rst

 **DO**

-- passively analyze of TCP (transmission control protocol) traffic, tries to detect evidence of a MOTS (man-on-the-side) attack
+- passive analysis of TCP (transmission control protocol) traffic, tries to detect evidence of a MOTS (man-on-the-side) attack

 - optionally can produce TCP injection attack reports and record pcap files of connections with attacks